Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 📌 Executive Summary: The 3 Ways to Extend

-- Brick Extension: The traditional choice for adding maximum value, but it is slow, messy, and expensive (£40k+).
+- Brick Extension: The traditional choice for adding maximum value, but it is slow, messy, and highly expensive (£40k+).

 Is your home bursting at the seams?
-A growing family, the need for a dedicated home office, or simply a desire for a larger, open-plan kitchen often forces the decision: Move or Improve?
+A growing family, the urgent need for a dedicated home office, or simply a desire for a larger, open-plan kitchen often forces the ultimate decision: Move or Improve?

-In Hampshire, where stamp duty and moving costs are high, improving is almost always the smarter financial choice.
+In Hampshire, where stamp duty and moving costs are extremely high, improving is almost always the smarter financial choice.
 But for decades, the choice for improvement was stark.
 You either built a Conservatory (cheap, fast, but freezing in winter and boiling in summer) or a Brick Extension (warm, valuable, but incredibly expensive and disruptive).

 Table of Contents